levsero/test_embed/README.md

 * Download graphicsmagick, imagemagick & cairo using brew
 * Run npm install webdriverio & webdrivercss (these depend on the above)

-To test the embeddables type `npm run watch` in this folder for it to kick off.
+To run the embeddables locally type `npm run watch` in this folder for it to kick off.
 This creates a dist folder with `main.js`, `boostrap.js` files and generates some example html files where you can run the framework loaded via our snippet.
 Visit [http://localhost:1337/example/](http://localhost:1337/example/) to test live examples.

 ## Testing
 We use the [Jasmine](http://jasmine.github.io/) framework for all our unit tests, and [ESlint](http://eslint.org/) for Javascript linting.
 Please run both the test and lint npm tasks before opening a pull request.